-Lease liabilities are measured at the present value of the contractual payments due to the lessor over the lease term, with the discount rate determined by the incremental borrowing rate on commencement of the lease.
+Lease liabilities are measured at the present value of the contractual payments due to the lessor over the lease term, with the discount rate determined by the discount rate implicit in the lease, or if not determinable, the incremental borrowing rate on commencement of the lease.
 Variable lease payments are only included in the measurement of the lease liability if they depend on an index or rate.
 In such cases, the initial measurement of the lease liability assumes the variable element will remain unchanged throughout the lease term.
 Other variable lease payments are expensed in the period to which they relate.